 $725,000$1,000/sf-3.2%

-Market read.
-Most recent trades (2018) cleared a median $1,000/sf across 1 sale.
-Median listing discount 1.1% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Market read. $/sf is measured on the latest sales with reliable square footage (2018): a median $1,000/sf across 1 sale.
+The building has traded as recently as 2026.
+Median listing discount 2.0% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 Sales sourced from NYC Department of Finance recorded transfers (BBL 1-00890-0054) and verified listing data.
 Apartment-level facts (line, condition, asking-price context) curated and cross-verified by The Roebling Team research desk.
 Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price; square footage on co-ops is not officially recorded, figures shown are approximate.